 Impressionist techniques included painting brush strokes that were small and thin, though visible, and heavy with paint that was applied wet into wet.
 The subject matter was ordinary.
 Impressionist paintings often portrayed the passing of time and included movement and atypical visual angles.

 Another interesting technique used by the Impressionists was that they avoided using black paint and instead mixed blacks with complimentary colors.
 Although impressionist painters were ostracized at the time, their emphasis on the play of natural light and vibrant colors has made Impressionism very popular ever since.
-Some paintings from that period have sold for tens of millions of dollars – artists such as Monet, Picasso, Cezanne, van Gogh and others.
+Some paintings from that period have sold for tens of millions of dollars – artists such as Claude Monet, Picasso, Cezanne, van Gogh and others.

 In present time, “impressionism” is also a term used to describe an artistic (or literary) style that strives to portray a feeling or an experience – instead of trying to accomplish a perfect representation.

 Everyone knows that yellow and blue can always be mixed together to make green.
 However, endless and exciting varieties of green can be blended by using any color you can think of and adding it to green.
 Examples are: try every blue you have with every yellow.
 Then add red or orange or brown.
 Try adding raw umber to yellow for an olive green.
 You can mix yellow ochre with blues.
-You can mix any brown with your greens.
+Mix any brown with your greens.
 Add white to make pastel greens, more yellow to make lighter greens.
-Add dark blue or a touch of black to make darker greens.
+Add dark blue or a touch of black or brown to make darker greens.
 Do you see how the possibilities are endless?
 Just play with all your colors and don’t hold back.
 Experiment!